12.15 — std::optional

 Result 2: failed

 Using std::optional is quite easy.
-We can construct either construct a std::optional<T> with a value, or not:
+We can construct a std::optional<T> either with or without a value:

 std::optional<int> o1 { 5 }; // initialize with a value